nystudio107/craft-seomatic/docs/docs/advanced.md

 ## Headless SPA API

-SEOmatic allows you to fetch the meta information for any page via a controller API endpoint, so you can render the meta data via a frontend framework like VueJS or React.
+SEOmatic allows you to fetch the meta information for any page via a controller API endpoint, so you can render the metadata via a frontend framework like VueJS or React.

 ### GraphQL Query support

-To retrieve SEOmatic container data through the native [GraphQL in Craft CMS 3.3](https://docs.craftcms.com/v3/graphql.html#sending-api-requests) or the [CraftQL plugin](https://github.com/markhuot/craftql), use the `seomatic` field in your graphql query.
-Each parameter will return that container's data, ready for insertion into the DOM.
+To retrieve SEOmatic container data through the native [GraphQL in Craft CMS 3.3](https://docs.craftcms.com/v3/graphql.html#sending-api-requests) or the [CraftQL plugin](https://github.com/markhuot/craftql), use the `seomatic` field in your GraphQL query.
+Each parameter will return that container’s data, ready for insertion into the DOM.

 You must as least pass in the URI you want metadata for: